Yaron2334/SystemMonitor/README.md

 ##### Version 1.3.1

-- Fixed an issue, where some variables where not created for users, that already had installed the previous version.
+- Fixed an issue, where some variables where not created for users, who already had installed the previous version.
 - Fixed an issue, where the last setup page was not correctly displayed on 200% scaling.

 ##### Version 1.3.0